 Coleridge never became addicted to laughing gas, but suffering from neuralgic and rheumatic pains, he developed a dependency on opium, freely prescribed by physicians.
 In 1804 he sailed to Malta in search of better health.
 Supplied with an ounce of opium and nine ounces of laudanum, he wrote in his journal: "O dear God! give me strength of soul to make one thorough Trial – If I land at Malta / spite of all horrors to go through one month of unstimulated nature..."
 He worked two years as secretary to the governor of Malta, and later traveled through Sicily and Italy, returning then to England.
 In 1809-10 he wrote and edited with Sara Hutchinson the literary and political magazine The Friend.
 From 1808 to 1818 he he gave several lectures, chiefly in London, and was considered the greatest of Shakespearean critics.

 John Stuart Mill, one of the most influential thinkers of the Victorian age, said that "every Englishman of the present day is by implication either a Benthamite or a Coleridgean."
-Coleridge, a romantic preserver, emphasized the importance of established institutions, whereas Jeremy Bentham, an utilitarian philosopher, was a radical reformer, who maintained that the end of life is "the greatest good for the greatest number."
-For the most part, upper-class Coleridgean thought was the driving force behind social reforms, not Benthamite middle-class vision.
+(Coleridge on Imagination by I. A. Richards, 1934, p.
+18) A romantic preserver, Coleridge emphasized the importance of established institutions, whereas Jeremy Bentham, an utilitarian philosopher, was a radical reformer, who maintained that the end of life is "the greatest good for the greatest number."
+Larely, the driving force behind social reforms was the upper-class Coleridgean thought, not Benthamite middle-class vision.

 Coleridge contributed to several magazines, among them Blackwood's Edinburgh Magazine.
 In 1824 Coleridge was elected a fellow of the Royal Society of Literature.
 He died in Highgate, near Londonon July 25, 1834.
 Coleridge's daughter Sara (1802-1852) became a writer and translator, too.
 She published children's verse, Pretty Lessons In Verse For Good Children (1834) and Phantasmion (1837).
 When her husband died she took up the task of editing her father's work.

 For further reading: Samuel Taylor Coleridge: A Biographical Study Book by E. K. Chambers (1938); Coleridge by Walter Jackson Bate (1968); Coleridge, the Damaged Archangel by Norman Fruman (1971); Samuel Taylor Coleridge: A Bondage of Opium by Molly Lefebure (1974); Samuel Taylor Coleridge, ed.
-Samuel Bloom (1986); Coleridge: Early Visions, 1772-1804 by Richard Holmes (1989); Sara Coleridge, A Victorian Daughter: Her Life and Essays by Bradford Keyes Mudge (1989); Coleridge's Figurative Language by Tim Fulford (1991); Samuel Taylor Coleridge: A Critical Biography by Rosemary Ashton (1995); Coleridge's Later Poetry by Morton D. Paley (1996); Coleridge in Italy by Edoardo Zuccato (1996); Coleridge: Volume II, Darker Reflections by Richard Holems (1999); Romanticism and Transcendence: Wordsworth, Coleridge, and the Religious Imagination by J. Robert Barth (2003) - Museum: Coleridge Cottage, 35 Lime Street, Nether Stowey, Brigwater, former home of Coleridge. - See also: Walter de la Mare
+Samuel Bloom (1986); Coleridge: Early Visions, 1772-1804 by Richard Holmes (1989); Sara Coleridge, A Victorian Daughter: Her Life and Essays by Bradford Keyes Mudge (1989); Coleridge's Figurative Language by Tim Fulford (1991); Samuel Taylor Coleridge: A Critical Biography by Rosemary Ashton (1995); Coleridge's Later Poetry by Morton D. Paley (1996); Coleridge in Italy by Edoardo Zuccato (1996); Coleridge: Volume II, Darker Reflections by Richard Holems (1999); Romanticism and Transcendence: Wordsworth, Coleridge, and the Religious Imagination by J. Robert Barth (2003); The Romantic Poets: Blake, Wordsworth, and Coleridge: with an Introduction and Contemporary Criticism, edited by Joseph Pearce and Robert Asch (2014); 'Samuel Taylor Coleridge, "The Rime of the Ancient Mariner"' by James Vigus, in Handbook of British Romanticism, edited by Ralf Haekel (2017); Lives of the Dead Poets: Keats, Shelley, Coleridge by Karen Swann (2019); "Genial" Perception: Wordsworth, Coleridge, and the Myth of Genius in the Long Eighteenth Century by William Edinger (2022); The New Cambridge Companion to Coleridge, edited by Tim Fulford (2023) - Museum: Coleridge Cottage, 35 Lime Street, Nether Stowey, Brigwater, former home of Coleridge. - See also: Walter de la Mare